kgish/github-api/README.md

 Screenshot of the homepage:
 ![Screenshot of the homepage](images/screenshot-homepage.png)

+## Demo

+If you prefer not to have to go through all of the installation, I've deployed the application to Heroku and it can be viewed at https://github-api-demo.herokuapp.com

 ## Prerequisites

 You will need the following things properly installed on your computer.